kailashguptaverma/PersonalPortfolio/content/projects/_index.md

   showTableOfContents: false
 ---

-Below are a few representative builds and research projects.
-More on GitHub.
+Below are a few of the projects I've worked on complete with descriptions & pictures